RustedFirmware-A/rusted-firmware-a/rust/doc/style-guide.md

 ## How To Use `unsafe`

 As part of meeting [the RF-A threat model][1], we aim to have as little `unsafe` code as possible.
-All `unsafe` blocks should be as short as possible, and should come with a safety comment explaining how the code upholds Rust’s safety guarantees.
+Keep `unsafe` as short as possible, and always write a safety comment explaining how the code upholds Rust’s safety guarantees.
+(The `undocumented_unsafe_blocks` lint is set to “deny”.)

 Safety comments should make specific and verifiable claims about the validity of pointers, the block’s (non-)impingement on memory safety and type safety, and (where applicable) how the block meets the `# Safety` requirements in the surrounding interface’s Rustdoc.

 During code review, get an `unsafe` expert to review your `unsafe` blocks and their safety comments.
-(Checking this automatically is, of course, a key goal.)
+(Automatically requiring review is, of course, a key goal.)

 ## Third-party Dependencies